Gaining Transcript Recognition

 Claiming Course Credit

-Students on eligible courses (typically, most standard UG courses) may also use their points to claim full classificatory credit.
-Undergraduate students are eligible if their course has optional units and there are no strong professional body restrictions.
+Students on eligible courses (typically, most standard UG courses and many PGT courses) may use their points to claim full classificatory credit.
+Programmes are eligible if there are no strong professional body restrictions preventing modules from being replaced.
+Eligibility is managed by the Curriculum team so queries about programmes’ eligibility should be directed towards them.
+Individual students can check their personal pattern of eligibility by visiting rise.mmu.ac.uk/assessment.

-To claim credit, students will need to reach 300 points.
-The site will then give them the option to progress (see the screencast above).
+To claim credit, students will need to reach 300 points and ‘opt in’ to submitting an assessment.
 This will ‘cash in’ a chunk of their points (we will still award practice credits for the remainder).

 They will then follow our assessment process, in which they must produce a reflective portfolio (2250 – 4500-word equivalent depending on credit eligibility) evidencing the following learning outcomes;